-- .3 If the Contractor becomes aware of adverse Site Conditions that differ materially from those it should reasonably have expected at close of tenders, the Contractor must notify the Principal in writing as soon as possible and in any event within 7 days after becoming aware of those Site Conditions.
+- .2 Clauses 37.3 to 37.8 do not apply if it is stated in Contract Information item 37 that the Contractor is to bear the risk of adverse Site Conditions. - .3 If the Contractor becomes aware of adverse Site Conditions that differ materially from those it should reasonably have expected at close of tenders, the Contractor must notify the Principal in writing as soon as possible and in any event within 7 days after becoming aware of those Site Conditions.
 Where practicable, the notification is to be given before the Site Conditions are disturbed.
-The notification must include details of: - .1 the Site Conditions the Contractor claims are adverse; - .2 the reasons why the Contractor considers that the Site Conditions differ materially from the Site Conditions the Contractor should reasonably have expected at close of tenders (having regard to the warranty in clause 36.2), including any information supporting this contention; - .3 the effect on the Works; - .4 the effect on achieving Completion; - .5 the additional work and resources involved and the Contractor's estimate of its entitlement to any adjustment to the Contract Price; and - .6 any other matters the Contractor considers relevant.
+The notification must include details of: - .1 the Site Conditions the Contractor claims are adverse; - .2 the reasons why the Contractor considers that the Site Conditions differ materially from the Site Conditions the Contractor should reasonably have expected at close of tenders (having regard to the warranty in clause 36.2), including any information supporting this contention;